You want to start guided math next year, but don’t know where to start? Let me do my best to share with you some tips to get you started.

 - What technology do I have available in my classroom?

-I have to split my math block into 40 min. in the morning and about 40 min. in the afternoon, so I have a total of 80 minutes for math.
+I have to split my math block into 40 minutes in the morning and about 40 minutes in the afternoon, so I have a total of 80 minutes for math.
 A perfect day looks like this, but remember math workshop is not perfect.
-You can read about that topic here.

 - MORNING ROUTINE: